-Arlington has a livability score of 81 out of 100 and is ranked #23 in Virginia and #1,185 in the USA.
-This is a phenomenal score, as Arlington ranks well in multiple categories!
-Arlington also ranks in the top 10 percent of all cities, which is no small feat!
-If we dig a little deeper into each category within the livability score, we see that Arlington has higher than average grades for the following: amenities (A+), crime (A+), education (A+) and employment (A+).
-On a more negative note, Arlington does not have favorable scores for the following: cost of living (F).
+Using data and statistics Arlington has received a livability score of 86/100.
+This score is ranked in the 99th percentile when compared to all other cities.
+Based on this score, Arlington would be considered a very livable city!
+The cherry on top is that Arlington also ranks in the top 10 percent of all cities.
+If we dig a little deeper into each category within the livability score, we see that Arlington has higher than average grades for the following: crime (A+) and education (A+).
+There is at least one category that does not have great scores in Arlington.
+The following was graded with a discouraging score: cost of living (F).

 If you're living in Arlington, you can expect to enjoy a multitude of local amenities, mostly thanks to the strategic placement of essential services such as grocery stores, restaurants, coffee shops, parks and various shops.
 If you're contemplating a move to this locale with the intent of establishing it as your permanent residence, you'll be pleased to find an extensive array of amenities and recreational opportunities within easy reach, either on foot or via a brief commute.
 This wealth of accessible amenities not only enhances the livability of the area but also ensures that you can enjoy a rich and fulfilling lifestyle, making Arlington an attractive destination for those seeking a vibrant and well-served community to call home.
 Here are some of the more popular things to do in Arlington: Arlington National Cemetery, Tomb of the Unknowns, and Pentagon Memorial.